mike-jung/ubiaccess-framework/README.md

 There is a fair amount of auto-loading built into this application structure.

   * Registered controllers in config/controller-config.js file will be autoloaded.
+  * Controllers with annotation will be autoloaded without any configuration.
   * Registered services in config/service-config.js file will be autoloaded. if you defined list method in a service, doList method will be automatically added as a Promise object
   * Registered SQL statements in config/sql-config.js file will be autoloaded.